The StarFormer Guide

 How it is set up Settings tailored by the clinician to your condition Standard protocol

-Same platform also does TightWave body sculpting Pelvic floor only (Emsculpt is a separate BTL device)
+Same platform also does TightWave body sculpting (core, glutes and more) Pelvic floor only (Emsculpt is a separate BTL device)

 Typical session About 20 to 30 minutes, fully clothed About 28 minutes, fully clothed